Your cart is currently empty!

-My kids are big snackers, and they probably get it from me: I often skip dinner entirely (not good, I know!), and then spend the rest of the evening snacking—a bowl of cereal, some grapes, toast, or maybe if I’m feeling ambitious, a sliced cucumber with some feta cheese, drizzled with Olea Blue.
+My kids are big snackers, and they probably get it from me!
+I often skip dinner entirely (not good, I know), and then spend the rest of the evening snacking—a bowl of cereal, some grapes, toast, or maybe if I’m feeling ambitious, a sliced cucumber with some feta cheese, drizzled with Olea True.

 With no weird oils or preservatives, Brami’s lupini beans are a Mediterranean snack with more protein and fiber than most beans and nuts (and without the soy concerns of edamame).

 Skout bars are basically an upgraded Larabar.
 They’re made from seven or less familiar ingredients, plus they’re organic and have some added plant-based protein.
 They’re also vegan and kosher and free from dairy, gluten, eggs, fish and shellfish.
 There are lots of flavors to choose from, and a few of their bar flavors are nut-free.

 3. SeaSnax Roasted Seaweed